survivejs/webpack-book/manuscript/packages/01_consuming.md

 ## Dealing with Globals

-Sometimes modules might depend on globals, like the `$` provided by jQuery. [imports-loader](https://www.npmjs.com/package/imports-loader) allows you to inject them as below:
+Sometimes modules depend on globals. `$` provided by jQuery is a good example. [imports-loader](https://www.npmjs.com/package/imports-loader) allows you to inject them as below:

 ```javascript
 {